google/google-authenticator-libpam/README.md

 DANGEROUS OPTION!

+With this option an attacker with ability to fill up the filesystem (flood server with web requests, or if they have an account just fill the disk up) can force a situation where one-time-passwords can be reused, defeating the purpose of "one time".

 By default, if the `grace_period` option is defined the PAM module requires some free space to store the IP address and timestamp of the last login.
 It could prevent access if a server has no free space or in case of an